What are birth medical negligence claims?

 What are some examples of birth injuries?

-Preventable causes of birth injuries usually happen during the labour and the delivery process, and have the potential to give rise to medical negligence claims.
+Preventable causes of birth injuries usually happen during the labour and the delivery process and can lead to birth medical negligence claims.
 Some examples include:

 - Not detecting, diagnosing or treating maternal infections.